clojurebridge-minneapolis/track1-chatter/track1-web.md

     (jetty/run-jetty #'app {:port port :join? false})))
 ```

-Finally, we need to change our project.clj so it knows how to prepare our
+Finally, we need to change our "project.clj" so it knows how to prepare our
 application for heroku.

-Our new project.clj should look like:
+Our new "project.clj" should look like:

 ```clojure
 (defproject chatter "0.1.0-SNAPSHOT"